For short videos on cosmology and weak gravitational lensing, see Serious Science.

 Much of what we do in science is inference, which means we have some experimental data, from which we infer something about the Universe.
 For example we may wish to determine how fast the Universe is expanding, or what the properties of Dark Energy are.
 We can also ask broader questions such as whether the Big Bang model is the preferred theoretical framework, or whether Einstein's General Relativity is favoured over another gravity theory.
 These are the sorts of questions I and colleagues at the ICIC address, through statistical analysis of cosmological data such as obtained from gravitational lensing, galaxy or microwave background surveys.
 My specific interests centre on developing and applying the best methods for extracting information from data, such as: using the full

-3D information from weak lensing surveys, and using size as well as shape information; transforming the data so that theory can be applied more effectively; compressing data in an optimised way so statistical analysis can be done very fast; looking for non-Gaussianity (NG) in the Cosmic Microwave Background and in the galaxy distribution.
+3D information from weak lensing surveys; using the full field values in cosmology, rather than summary statistics, for more accurate and precise inference; compressing data in an optimised way so statistical analysis can be done very fast; looking for non-Gaussianity (NG) in the Cosmic Microwave Background and in the galaxy distribution.
 We found the NG of the lensing-ISW signal for the first time in the Planck Collaboration (2013; fig. below, with the NG of point sources detected as well).
 The other scientific questions I am interested in include whether or not the acceleration of the Universe is due to Einstein's cosmological constant, Dark Energy, or alternative gravity models.

 Bayesian Evidence from Planck MCMC chains